caitlinraymond12/projects/million-person-database/README.md

 In the linked-list database, the user is able to:
     * Reverse the entire linked list
         *reverse*
     * Find a person by their name
         *find Lillian DeMorgan*
     * Find a person by their zipcode
         *zip 79090*
-    * Count how many people named a certain Beatle as their favorite *count Paul*
+    * Count how many people named a certain Beatle as their favorite
+        *count Paul*
     * Find oldest person
         *oldest*
     * Remove based on SSN
         *remove 148432263*

 In the binary-tree database, the user is able to:
     * Print out the entire tree
-        + test
-        * print
     * Create a family tree based on a last name
-        * family Tivo
     * Remove a person from the tree
-        * remove Orson Laurel
     * Find a person by their name
-        * Find James Stanley
     * Find oldest person
-        * oldest